alexcfawcett/holiday_machine/README.md

 * Fix holiday rejection; allowance is not always replenished
 * Add help and contact pages (covering lost passwords, etc)
 * Test and lock down routes as needed (users should not be able to access manager-only areas)
+* Replace the Gmail details in config with environment variables, and the change password
+* If possible, replace Gmail SMTP with something else (in busy times it blocks requests)
+* Replace the secret_token (config/initializers/secret_token.rb) with env var for production
 * Revisit the calendar drop down options and clarify
 * Revisit the "Reports" table, this page could become very long and unusable
 * Refactor Rspec tests, manually test and add additional specs and fixes where necessary